A Variational Formulation of Accelerated Optimization on Riemannian Manifolds: Conclusion

 \section{Conclusion}

-We have shown that on Riemannian manifolds, the convergence rate in continuous time of a geodesically convex, $\alpha$-weakly-quasi convex, or $\mu$-strongly convex function $f(x(t))$ to its optimal value can be accelerated to an arbitrary convergence rate $\mathcal{O}(1/t^p)$, which extended the results of \cite{WiWiJo16} from normed vector spaces to Riemannian manifolds.
+We have shown that on Riemannian manifolds, the convergence rate in continuous time of a geodesically convex or weakly-quasi-convex function $f(x(t))$ to its optimal value can be accelerated to an arbitrary convergence rate, which extended the results of \cite{WiWiJo16} from normed vector spaces to Riemannian manifolds.
 This rate of convergence is achieved along solutions of the Euler--Lagrange and Hamilton's equations corresponding to a family of time-dependent Bregman Lagrangian and Hamiltonian systems on Riemannian manifolds.
 As was demonstrated in the normed vector space setting, such families of Bregman Lagrangians and Hamiltonians can be used to construct practical, robust, and computationally efficient numerical optimization algorithms that outperform Nesterov's accelerated gradient method by considering geometric structure-preserving discretizations of the continuous-time flows.

-Numerical experiments implementing a simple discretization of the $p$-Bregman Euler--Lagrange equations applied to a distance minimization and Rayleigh minimization problems confirmed that the higher-order algorithms outperform significantly their lower-order counterparts and their theoretical $\mathcal{O}(t^{-p})$ convergence rates.
+Numerical experiments implementing a simple discretization of the $p$-Bregman Euler--Lagrange equations applied to a distance minimization and Rayleigh minimization problems confirmed that the higher-order algorithms outperform significantly their lower-order counterparts and the corresponding $\mathcal{O}(1/k^{p})$ convergence rates.
 Numerical results also showed that using a corrected gradient in the update instead of the traditional gradient, as was done in \cite{Sutskever2013}, improved the theoretically predicted polynomial convergence rate to an exponential rate of convergence in practice.
-While higher values of $p$ result in faster rates of convergence, they also appear to be more prone to stability issues under numerical discretization, which can cause the numerical optimization algorithm to diverge, but we anticipate that symplectic discretizations will address these stability issues.
+While higher values of $p$ result in faster rates of convergence, they usually require smaller time-steps and also appear to be more prone to stability issues under numerical discretization, which can cause the numerical optimization algorithm to diverge, but we anticipate that symplectic discretizations will address these stability issues.

 Finally, in analogy to what was done in \cite{WiWiJo16} for normed vector spaces, we proved that the family of time-dependent Bregman Lagrangian and Hamiltonians on Riemannian manifolds is closed under time rescaling.
 Inspired by the computational efficiency of the approach introduced in \cite{duruisseaux2020adaptive}, we can then exploit this invariance property via a carefully chosen Poincar\'e transformation that will allow us to integrate higher-order $p$-Bregman dynamics while benefiting from the computational efficiency of integrating a lower-order $\mathring{p}$-Bregman Hamiltonian system.